 An ENERGIRON plant for hot DRI charging to adjacent EAF is normally designed for about 95% hot DRI production for direct charging to the EAF, pneumatically transported by the HYTEMP system, and about 5% of cold DRI, which is produced whenever the EAF is not receiving hot DRI.

-Typical environmental data for such plant are included in Table 1.
+Typical environmental data for such plant are included in Table 3.
+From these data, the following can be observed: